Maceris/Ikala-Plugins/TestPlugins/README.md

 ## Error scenarios

-* `TestErrorNoName` - Missing the required name field.
+* `TestErrorInvalidName` - Invalid characters in the name in the plugin config.
-* `TestErrorNoVersion` - Missing the required version field.
+* `TestErrorInvalidVersion` - Invalid version in the name in the plugin config.
-* `TestErrorNoMainClass` - Missing the required main-class field.
+* `TestErrorNoMainClass` - Missing the required main-class field in the plugin config.
 * `TestErrorNoMainClassFile` - Missing the main class, as in the actual Java file.
+* `TestErrorNoName` - Missing the required name field in the plugin config.
+* `TestErrorNoVersion` - Missing the required version field in the plugin config.